Skip to main content

 Overview of the task

-Let's suppose two integrated systems, Alice and Bob.
+Let's suppose two users, Alice and Bob.
 Alice wants to transfer X amount of HTR to Bob.
 Let the wallet with a small amount of HTR be Alice's wallet, whereas the other be Bob's.
 Thus, Alice's wallet will be the remitter, whereas Bob's wallet will be the transfer recipient.
 Bob's role is secondary.
 He will just provide an address to Alice to allow her to perform the transfer.

 Thus, she uses Hathor headless wallet along with a KMS (key management service), which runs in a more protected environment.
 With such an arrangement, she does many wallet management actions using the read-only wallet but relies on the KMS to store the private key and sign the transactions.
 She does it for security reasons.